 There will be forms to fill out with the supplier.

 As you have a prescription from a Medicare-enrolled doctor, Medicare part B covers 80% of the Medicare-approved price for your equipment.

-You will typically pay your Medicare 20% co-payment of the Medicare-approved price for your equipment, plus your deductible if it applies as long as you used a Medicare-enrolled “participating” supplier who accepts assignment.
+You will typically only pay your Medicare 20% co-payment of the Medicare-approved price for your equipment, plus your deductible if it applies, as long as you’ve used a Medicare-enrolled “participating” supplier who accepts assignment.

-Some items, usually the less expensive ones, are purchased by Medicare from the supplier, and other more important items, such as a hospital bed, will be paid for on a rental basis.
+Some items, typically the less expensive ones, are purchased by Medicare from the supplier, and other more important items, such as a hospital bed, will be paid for on a rental basis.